UltraEngine/Documentation/CPP/Introduction.md

 <img src='https://github.com/Leadwerks/Documentation/raw/master/Images/UltraAppKit_Visual_Studio.png' width='1000px'/>

-- The documentation here describes all available classes and functions in the SDK.
+This documentation system describes all available classes and functions in the SDK.
 You can copy any code samples in the documentation into the *main.cpp* file to run that sample.
 Try running the code example [here](CreateButton.md) in your project.

 ## Additional Resources ##
 - Officlal video tutorials are available [here](https://www.leadwerks.com/community/video/browse/3-tutorials).